-- txid (str) transaction id of the transaction to query - include_status (bool) also return the status of the transaction the return value is then a tuple: (tx, status) - Returns A dict with the transaction details if the transaction was found.
-Will add the transaction status to payload ('valid', 'undecided', or 'backlog').
-If no transaction with that txid was found it returns None get_status (txid)
+- txid (str) transaction id of the transaction to query - include_status (bool) also return the status of the transaction the return value is then a tuple: (tx, status) - Returns A Transaction instance if the transaction was found, otherwise None.
+If include_status is True, also returns the transaction's status if the transaction was found.

+get_status (txid)